sergiozygmunt/sergio-for-city-council/demo/faq.md

 I will update my websites with new policy positions as they become available.

 ## What political party is this campaign?
 The office of City Council Member is non-partisan, so this campaign is non-partisan.
 We believe that running on a non-partisan platform bring together all voters to accomplish great things for our District.
-Additionally, Sergio is not part of - and has never been part of - a political party.

 ## How can I see campaign finance data?
 All documents relating to campaign finance are online at the [transparency page](/transparency).
 Most documents remain completely un-redacted.
 Some documents are partially redacted to protect social security numbers, bank account numbers, home addresses of campaign staff (but not the candidate,) and signatures to prevent fraud.